Jenkos23/GLAB-308A.2.1/README.md

 I have alot of commented out session because it was not working but i ensured other prerequiste higlighted in the assigment is done an completed

+I still need to understand the fullscope of Java OOP